-- Your name, company name, and GemStone server license number. - The versions of all related GemStone products, and of any other related products, such as client Smalltalk products. - The operating system and version you are using. - A description of the problem or request. - Exact error message(s) received, if any, including log files if appropriate.
+- Your name and company name. - ▶ The versions of GemStone/S 64 Bit and of all related GemTalk products, and of any other related products, such as client Smalltalk products. - ▶ The operating system and version you are using. - ▶ A description of the problem or request. - Exact error message(s) received, if any, including log files if appropriate.

-Technical Support is available from 8am to 5pm Pacific Time, Monday through Friday, excluding VMware/GemStone holidays.
+Technical Support is available from 8am to 5pm Pacific Time, Monday through Friday, excluding GemTalk holidays.